russellbanks/Komac/README.md

 ## Komac vs other tools 🏆

-While other manifest creation tools have made remarkable strides in the winget-pkgs community, their development pace is notably slow and lacks the advanced detection capabilities that comes with Komac.
+While other manifest creation tools have made remarkable strides in the winget-pkgs community, their development pace is notably slow and lacks the advanced detection capabilities that come with Komac.

 |                                          |   Komac    | WinGetCreate |                              YamlCreate                              |
 | ---------------------------------------- | :--------: | :----------: | :------------------------------------------------------------------: |